The Pink Panther: The Pink Panther (2006)

 This reboot launches a new Pink Panther film series starring Steve Martin as Inspector Clouseau and Kevin Kline as Chief Inspector Dreyfus.
 Not a remake of the original film, it forms a new starting point for a contemporary series, introducing the Clouseau and Dreyfus characters along with the famous diamond to a new generation.

-The film was panned by most critics, but was a financial success, grossing $164.1 million against an $80 million budget.
+The film was panned by most critics, and grossed $164.1 million against an $80 million budget.

 The Pink Panther 2 (2009)

 The sequel to Steve Martin's 2006 film.
 Martin reprises his role, but John Cleese replaces Kevin Kline as Chief Inspector Dreyfus.

-This film received negative reviews and unlike its predecessor only had meager box office success.
-It grossed a worldwide total of $76 million, against a budget of $70 million.
+This film received negative reviews and meager box office, grossing a worldwide total of $76 million against a budget of $70 million.

-Second reboot
+Future

-On March 31, 2014, Metro-Goldwyn-Mayer announced plans to develop a new live-action/CGI hybrid feature film starring The Pink Panther, which was to be directed by David Silverman (of Simpsons fame) and produced by Walter Mirisch and Julie Andrews (who, in addition to her many career accomplishments, is Blake Edwards' widow).
-Unlike most previous films, this film will not be focused on Inspector Clouseau, but instead on the titular cartoon character himself.
-However, on November 19, 2020, a CGI animated / live-action hybrid Pink Panther film was officially announced with Jeff Fowler directing the feature instead of Silverman and Chris Bremner developing the script, though the film will still be produced by Julie Andrews, Walter Mirisch, and his son Lawrence Mirisch.
-The film is also executive produced by Ryan Halprin.
-It was also announced that the film will focus on both the Pink Panther himself and Inspector Clouseau.
+In March 2014, Metro-Goldwyn-Mayer announced plans to develop a new live-action/CGI hybrid feature film starring the Pink Panther, which was set to be directed by David Silverman, with Walter Mirisch and Julie Andrews serving as producers.
+Andrews, who is the widow of Blake Edwards, would be creatively involved in the process of developing the new project, which unlike previous installments would focus on the titular character instead of the franchise's main character, Inspector Jacques Clouseau.
+By November 2020, Jeff Fowler had joined the production replacing Silverman as director.
+Chris Bremner was hired to write the script, while Lawrence Mirisch will serve as an additional producer.
+The plot will center around the Pink Panther character and Inspector Clouseau.

+By April 2023, it was announced that after acquiring MGM, Amazon is developing new additions to the franchise in the form of a movie and television series through their subsidiary Amazon Studios (now called Amazon MGM Studios).
+It was later reported that Eddie Murphy was in talks to star in the film as Clouseau.
+Murphy confirmed in July 2025 that he would play Clouseau.